 • Member of the 2017/2018 South Carolina Bar Professional Responsibility Technology Subcommittee reviewing rules related to attorney competency, and the emerging risks involved in using modern technology.

-• In 2016, Michael was a speaker at the South Carolina Probate Judges Association meeting on the subject of using Special Administrators in Probate Court.
+• 2016 Speaker at a meeting of the South Carolina Probate Judges Association meeting on the subject of using Special Administrators in Probate Court.
 This was his second presentation to the probate judges.
 The first concerned problems created when someone writes on or otherwise alters a Will after it has been signed.

 • Member of the committee composed of probate judges and bar members who reviewed the South Carolina Probate Court forms, making changes as needed; and in 2013, the South Carolina Probate Code forms underwent significant revisions, becoming effective January 1, 2014.